-Here helloworld() is a job function.
+Here helloWorld() is a job function.
 It uses the toil.job.Job.log() to log a message that will be printed to the output console.
 Here the only subtle difference to note is the line:

 '''

-Job.Runner.startToil(Job.wrapJobFn(helloWorld, "woot"), options)
+hello_job = Job.wrapJobFn(helloWorld, "Woot")

 '''